Our IFA Acquisitions and Disposals Service

 It also typical for the mechanism to be tiered, depending on the timing of the client leaving the practice, and this is another issue which needs to be negotiated in detail.

 Ultimately, it is in the interests of both buyer and seller to ensure the continued success of the business following completion.
 It is common for a seller to stay on in a consultancy capacity in order to facilitate the smooth handover and ongoing relationship with the clients.
-As well as agreeing the terms of any such appointment, it is important to ensure that the agreement is compliant with the applicable regulatory requirements (including FCA regulation).
+As well as agreeing the terms of any such appointment, it is important to ensure that the agreement is compliant with the applicable regulatory requirements (including the FCA Handbook).

-Finally, the consideration will also typically be paid over a period of time, meaning there are issues around set-off and security which we can also advise on.
+In addition, the consideration will also typically be paid over a period of time, meaning there are issues around set-off and security which we can also advise on.

 If you are selling your practice, it is crucial that everything is in order with the business, as this is the first step in mitigating your risk on an exit.